Nathan A. Cooper: Biography

-Nathan A. Cooper was born on April 29, 1802, to Anna Wills (1774–1856) and Abraham Cooper (1762–1818) in Chester Township.
-He had a sister, Beulah Ann Cooper (1800–1885), who married Henry Seward.
+Nathan A. Cooper was born on April 29, 1802, to Anna Wills and Abraham Cooper in Chester Township.
+He had a sister, Beulah Ann Cooper, who married Henry Seward.

-Circa 1818, when he was 16 years old, his father died.
-Cooper inherited the family estate, consisting of 1600 acres, originally purchased by his uncle, Nathan Cooper (1751–1834).
-It included farming lands, an iron mine (operated by Marsh, Craig & Evans) and a grist-mill.
+When he was 16 years old, his father died.
+Cooper inherited the family estate, consisting of 1600 acre, originally purchased by his uncle, Nathan Cooper.

 In 1826, his uncle built a new mill, now known as the Nathan Cooper Gristmill.
 Nathan A. inherited this mill when uncle Nathan died.
 By 1854, he was commissioned a Brigadier General of the state cavalry.
 In 1860, he built the General Nathan Cooper Mansion.

-In 1841, Cooper's stallion Messenger won first prize "for the best stud horse" at the American Institute Fair.The Cultivator reported that Cooper's prize was a "gold medal or silver cup of the value of $15."
+In 1841, Cooper's stallion Messenger won first prize "for the best stud horse" at the American Institute Fair.
+The Cultivator reported that Cooper's prize was a "gold medal or silver cup of the value of $15."

 He married Mary Henrietta Leddell in 1843.
 He died on July 25, 1879, and is buried at the Pleasant Hill Cemetery in Chester.